EMBRYOPSIDA Pirani & Prado

 Chemistry, Morphology, etc. The nodes are trilacunar, judging from the condition in the outer cortex.
 Lersten and Horner (2008c) describe hypodermal idioblasts (they also occur below the midrib); these sometimes contain druses, and the authors suggest that they may be an apomorphy for the family.
 Almost all the leaf teeth are vascularized directly by secondary veins, unlike Betulaceae.

 The bracteoles of the carpellate flowers have groups of vascularized scales in their axils, suggesting that the carpellate inflorescence has a fundamentally cymose construction.
+Interestingly, Feuer (1991) did not find much similarity between the pollen of Ticodendron and that of Juglandaceae, Fagaceae, Nothofagaceae, or even Betulaceae.
 The embryology is poorly known, but the vascularization of the integument is extremely well developed.

 Classification.
 For a checklist and bibliography, see Govaerts and Frodin (1998).